-Ftip=σ*L*cos⁡(θ) (1)
+Ftip=σ*L*cos⁡(θ) (2)

 where σ is the surface tension of the sample, L is the wetted perimeter of the tip, and θ is the contact angle between the fluid and the tip.
+For a more complete derivation of this equation see

 Because the nanoneedle has a cylindrical geometry, the wetted perimeter, L, is constant during all force measurements.
 This can be seen by the near-constant negative force exerted on the probe when it is initially retracting out of the sample.
 The increase in the downward force before the nanoneedle is completely pulled from the sample is attributed to a decrease in the contact angle.
 At the point the sample breaks away from the nanoneedle, the contact angle is zero.
 When this angle is zero and the needle is smaller than the capillary length (Uddin et al., 2011), equation 2 holds: